iamslash/TIL/git/README.md

 #
 # no changes added to commit (use "git add" and/or "git commit -a")

-# --index 를 추가하여 staged 상태까지 적용해보자.
+# let's apply stash with index.
 $ git stash apply --index
 # On branch master
 # Changes to be committed: